 Don’t just think about the pre-sale interactions your customers have with your brand, either.
 Often, it’s the after-sale experience that has the biggest impact on customer loyalty and retention.

 Ask members from every single department in your company to contribute to this customer journey map, as they will be best placed to help you identify any pain points, and highlight where processes need to change in order to improve the customer experience.

-When creating a strategy, the most important thing is to get everyone invested and on-board, so make sure every team member can contribute in some way to its success!
+When examining the market for business opportunities, with a view to creating a strategy, the most important thing is to get everyone invested and onboard.
+So, make sure every team member can contribute in some way to its success.

 Improving your customer experience should be a constant focus for your business, no matter how good you think it is!
 As your business grows, your customer experience will need to evolve too, as priorities and objectives are likely to change over time.